 Corporate Action Reference

-The corporate action event number - as opposed to the sender’s message reference - is a reference to the event.
+The corporate action event reference - as opposed to the sender’s message reference - is a reference to the event.

-This means that all messages pertaining to the same event should contain the same corporate action event number.
+This means that all messages pertaining to the same event should contain the same corporate action event reference.

-This reference should also be unique in the sense that for clarity two events should not bear the same corporate action event number.
+This reference should also be unique in the sense that for clarity two events should not bear the same corporate action event reference.